loading...

 INDONESIA

-Our partner NGO GOT BAG Indonesia addresses ocean plastic pollution through a clean-up program along the northern and southern coasts of Java.
+Our partner foundation GOT BAG Indonesia works to combat ocean plastic pollution with a clean-up program along the north and south coasts of Java.

 Our colleagues